vinu-deriv/smartcharts-champion/README.md

 | isHighestLowestMarkerEnabled | Show or hide the highest and lowest tick on the chart.
 Defaults to `false`.                                                           |
 | whitespace                    | The default width of whitespace between the right edge of the chart and the y-axis.
 It should be used in combination with `minimumLeftBars` setting value.
 For more details, please refer to stxx.preferences.whitespace in CIQ documentation.
 Defaults to `undefined`.                                                                                                  |

-#### InitialData

-Initial data property designed to pass prepared chart data in case you don't want to wait for Feed data or if you simply want to make the chart render quicker on its initial load.
-It gets the properties below and all of them are optional, so if you pass the data, the chart will use that data, but if you pass `null` instead, the chart will default to the Feed call and get the data from API.
-**notice:** these data are only use for initialing sequence and after that, chart request on Feed to get data.
 | Attribute | Description | Sample Data |
 | --- | --- | --- |
 | activeSymbols | An array of active symbols (available markets) is used to load the market selector.
 Default is `null`.
 This value would update in the chart is user toggle property of `refreshActiveSymbols` that cause the chart to request for activeSymbols on the Feed | `[{ allow_forward_starting: 0, display_name: 'AUD Basket', exchange_is_open: 1, is_trading_suspended: 0, market: 'basket_index', market_display_name: 'Basket Indices', pip: 0.001, submarket: 'forex_basket', submarket_display_name: 'Forex Basket', symbol: 'WLDAUD', symbol_type: 'forex_basket' }, ...]`